mhackermsft/BlazorAIChat/readme.md

 - **Image Analysis**: Supports image uploads for querying, compatible with models like GPT-4.
 When using models that don't support images and you have Azure Document Intelligence configured, it will OCR uploaded images and store the results as knowledge.
 - **Streaming Responses**: Provides streaming chat results with the option to stop responses.
 - **Data Management**: Offers the ability to clear chat history and delete data stored in the user's knowledge base.
+- **Retry Handling**: Automatically pauses and retries calls to Azure OpenAI if it exceeds the API rate limit.

 ## Chat Over Documents (RAG)